Feevah/The-Store/README.md

 - [X] Create an inventory array and associate a number with each item.
 Then get user input that purchases items (subtracts one from the item).
 - [X] Make a function that will repeat above item with any item in array.
 If you have any input (@axecopfire) It works but only for "Blueberries".
 I'm working on method 2 in my store.js file.
+- [ ] Put updated inventory in the prompt.

 # Grocery Store app functions: